Purpose of this post:

-- is reading this post to learn how to perform a branch operation on a Windows client with TortoiseSVN to a Subversion server.
+- is reading this post to learn how to unlink a local folder from a Subversion repository, while performing the operation on a Windows client with TortoiseSVN.

 - has a folder somewhere on their hard drive with source files in it that are already being controlled by Subversion.

 What this post does NOT do: